Medical Investigation: How Did 494 Children in One Pakistani City Get HIV?

 Because of the outcry, the doctor was arrested on April 30 based on what's known as a "first information report" in the Pakistani judicial system — in this case, complaints from the parents about a possible offense.
 He is being held in jail until an investigation of the matter is completed.

 In a video filmed in jail that day and released on social media, the doctor stated: "I have been accused of playing the main role in spreading HIV.
 I am a qualified pediatrician.
 I had no idea I was infected.
-I would have taken treatment had I knew I had HIV.
+I would have taken treatment had I known I had HIV.
 I never felt any signs and symptoms.
 I am fully active.
-Also, Why would I do this to innocent kids?
+Also, why would I do this to innocent kids?
 What enmity do I have against these innocent children that I will infect them with HIV?"

 The investigation is still going on as the team tries to determine if the outbreak was due to unsafe practices in the doctor's clinic and other clinics in the region.